One Love music festival cancelled

-The One Love music festival has been canceled due to wild weather.
+The One Love music festival has been cancelled due to wild weather.

 Campers can stay on its camping sites until Monday and would receive a full refund.